Wills, Probate, & Trusts

 A "Trust" can protect your property ensuring it can be passed to your loved ones, and in some cases, avoid or reduce inheritance or estate taxes.
 It is often used to plan against nursing home care.
 If done right it can help avoid using your money to pay nursing home bills.

-If Your Family Member has Passed with No Will we can still go to court to request a Letter of Administration which can give you permission to distribute assets.
+If Your Family Member has Passed with No Will we can still go to court to request Letters of Administration which can give you permission to distribute assets.

 Did Someone Take Advantage of the Deceased during their Life?